 - 1. Maintenance of secretarial record is the responsibility of the management of the company responsibility is to express an opinion on these secretarial records based on my audit. - 2.
 I have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of secretarial records.
 The verification was done on test basis to ensure that correct facts are reflected in secretarial records.
 I believe that processes and practices, I followed provide a reasonable basis of my opinion. - 3.
 I have not verified the correctness and appropriateness of financial records and Books of accounts of the company. - 4.
 Whenever required, I have obtained management representation about the compliance of laws, rules and regulations and happening of events, etc. - 5.
 The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is the responsibility of the management.
 My examination was limited to the verification of procedure on the test basis. - 6.
-In view of situation emerging due to COVID-19 pandemic and travel restrictions, I could not verify physical records, document and papers etc., therefore I relied on the information provided by the company in electronic mode.
-A representation in this regard certifying the correctness of the contents of the secretarial records provided has been taken from company's management. - 7.
 The Secretarial Audit report is neither an assurance as to future viability of the company nor of the efficiency and effectiveness with which the management has conducted the affairs of the company.

-Place: New Delhi Date: 25/05/2022 UDIN: F004123D000386043 Ashu Gupta & Co.
-Company Secretary in Practice FCS No. 4123 CP No.: 6646 i.
-Disclosure under Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+Place: New Delhi Date: May 27, 2023

+UDIN: F004123F000396482

+Ashu Gupta & Co.

+Company Secretary in Practice

+FCS No. 4123| CP No.: 6646

+PR No.: 730/2020